defenestrator/macys_qe_dev_setup/README.md

 #### Why you ain't scripting dat cray configuration process fo dat new dev, doe?

 I think we should not make developers do several days of configuration before they can get to work.
-It may seem like a good way to test their skills, to an outside, but;
+It may seem like a good way to test their skills, to an outsider, but;

 - a) IT HASN'T
 - b) IT ISN'T